CleverTap/clevertap-ios-sdk/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: "\U0001F680 Feature request"
-about: Suggest an idea or feature request for the CleverTap iOS SDK
+about: Suggest an idea, propose improvement, start discussion or put a feature request for the CleverTap iOS SDK
 ---

 **Is your feature request related to a problem?
 Please describe.**